 Over the years, I have worked with many clients whose customers were other businesses – i.e. “business to business marketing”, also known as “B2B marketing” in marketing lingo.

-The unique thing about this variety of marketing is that a great deal of the success of the marketing strategy will rest on tenacious and skillful direct selling.
+The unique thing about this variety of marketing is that a great deal of the success of the marketing strategy will rest upon having a tenacious and skillful direct sales effort.

 But regardless of whether you start with a lead, or have to cold-call that lead yourself, there will still be selling involved.
 Why?
 Because when you’re selling to a business, that business is no doubt integrating your product or service into their processes somehow.
-Their reputation rides, at least in part, in you doing what you say you’re going to do, and there is often potential for ongoing or repeat business.
+Their reputation rides, at least in part, on your doing what you say you’re going to do, and there is often potential for ongoing or repeat business.

 At Tenato, we provide customized sales process development and training for this very reason.
-We see it as mandatory when clients are in a B2B market, but we do know that every company will need their own tailored approach – tailored to their target markets, their selling message, the questions they should ask, etc.
+We see it as mandatory when clients are in a B2B market, but we do know that every company will need their own tailored approach – tailored to their target markets, their selling messages, the questions they should ask, etc.

 You might ask, “Why not just get the senior sales people to train the new ones?”
-The answer simply is – senior salespeople can be quite spontaneous and seemingly random about their techniques, and so with a lot of creative questioning about “What would you do if…?” it is indeed possible to see the patterns and create a logical step-by-step structure around what they do.
+The answer simply is – senior salespeople can be quite spontaneous and seemingly random about their techniques.
+But with a general structure already determined, plus a lot of creative questioning about “What would you do if…?” it is indeed possible to create a logical step-by-step structure around what they do.